 - have fun playing the game of soccer and being part of a team

 We want every child to be physically active and have fun playing the game.
 The result of the game is of no consequence.
 Therefore, no score will be kept.
 Pre-school children are much more interested in chasing the ball and being involved in the play.
 This is natural and won’t be discouraged.
 Positions can be learned down the road.
 We may ask a player to play “up front” or “in back”, but all players will be given the opportunity to move about the field.
 Forcing a player to play in one spot all the time can lead to that player not enjoying the experience.
 The top priority of LUSC is that the players enjoy the experience.

-- Players must wear their team shirt each week.
-On colder days the shirt must be worn over warmer clothing.
+- Players must wear their reversible jersey each week.
+On colder days the jersey may be worn over warmer clothing.

 - Players must wear soccer cleats or sneakers.
 Soccer cleats are not required, but are recommended.